 29. TOSSD resource flows are provided through numerous financial instruments.
-These are categorised as grants, debt instruments, mezzanine finance instruments, equities and shares in collective investment vehicles.
+These are categorised as grants, debt instruments, mezzanine finance instruments, and equities and shares in collective investment vehicles.
 Included are also instruments that generate contingent liabilities but not necessarily a flow from the provider to the recipient (e.g. guarantees).
-See also section 4.3.
+[Islamic finance instruments